KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

 Data were extracted independently by two reviewers for a 20% random sample of studies to assess consistency.
 Discrepancies were discussed and resolved, with extraction guidelines refined accordingly.

+**Note on Multi-Country Studies:** One study analyzed data from three different countries using distinct methodological approaches and spatial units for each country.
+Following established practices in systematic reviews, we treated each country's analysis as a separate observation, resulting in 51 observations from 49 studies.
+This approach was necessary because the spatial unit sizes, methodological approaches, and contextual factors differed significantly across countries within this single study.

 ### 2.6 Data Synthesis and Analysis

 Given the heterogeneity in spatial units and methodological approaches, we conducted a descriptive synthesis supplemented by quantitative analysis of extracted data.
 All analyses were performed in R version 4.3.0.